Outdated or Unsupported Browser Detected

 DWD's website uses the latest technology.
 This makes our site faster and easier to use across all devices.
 Unfortunatley, your browser is out of date and is not supported.
 An update is not required, but it is strongly recommended to improve your browsing experience.
 To update Internet Explorer to Microsoft Edge visit their website.

-Employees have the right to file a wage claim if there is a dispute with the employer about the amount of wages owed, or if the employer fails to pay wages earned on the regularly scheduled payday.
+You have the right to file a wage claim if there is a dispute with your employer about the amount of wages owed, or if the employer fails to pay wages earned on the regularly scheduled payday.
 This page provides information about common wage and hour issues.

-Employees can file a complaint online or paper (to be mailed) with the Division within 2 years of the date the wages were earned, or sue the employer in circuit court.
+You can file a complaint online or paper (to be mailed) with the Division within 2 years of the date the wages were earned, or sue the employer in small claims or circuit court.

 Chapter 109, Wis.
 Stats., requires most Wisconsin employers to pay workers all wages earned at least monthly, with no longer than 31 days between pay periods.
 The only employers exempted from this requirement are: